 Kinship Care refers to the care of children by grandparents and other relatives.
-Relatives are the preferred resource for children who must be removed from their birth parents because it maintains the children's connections with their families.
+Relatives are the preferred resource for children who must be removed from their birth parents because they maintain the children's connections with their families.
 Kinship care may be formal and involve a training and licensure process for the caregivers or it may be informal and involve only an assessment process to ensure the safety and suitability of the home.
 In all these situations, additional support is helpful when children are moved to relatives' homes.
 Below are some programs and agencies that can help.
+Find the Relative National Family Caregiver Program Fact Sheet here.

 National Family Caregiver Support Program